 Historic organizing win!
-Prudential agents overwhelmingly vote for OPEIU representation

-In a major victory for OPEIU.
-Prudential Insurance Company of America agents in 40 states voted on April 20 to join OPEIU Local 153.
-The mail ballot election, conducted by the National Labor Relations Board (NLRB), resulted in 80 percent of votes cast in favor of the union.
-Of the 964 cligible voters, 617 voted in favor of the union, just 151 voted against.
+Prudential agents overwhelmingly vote for OPEIU representation n a major victory for OPEIU, Prudential Insurance Company of America agents in 40 states voted on April 20 to join OPEIU Local 153.
+The mail ballot election. conducted by the National Labor Relations Board (NLRB), resulted in 80 percent of votes cast in favor of the union.
+Of the 964 eligible voters, 617 voted in favor of the union, just 151 voted against.

-"For the past two years we have been working with these employees to realize a united voice in the workplace, and now, thanks to their commitment, that vision has finally become a reality," International
+"For the past two years we have been working with these employees to realize a united voice in the workplace, and now, thanks to their commitment, that vision has finally become a reality," International President Michael Goodwin said.
+"This is a large unit of insurance agents, a group primarily commission-based and not traditionally thought of as the type of employees that are unionized.
+We're breaking new ground here, and are now looking forward to negotiating a contract with Prudential that best represents our members' interests."